 - It locates successful online businesses to clone

-- Sit back with a coffee & watch mega bucks roll in LOL
+- Sit back with a coffee & watch megabucks roll in (LOL)

-But unfortunately, that’s far from the truth because firstly, the program’s based on a fairy story.
+Because firstly, the program’s based on a fairy story.

 In a nutshell, you’ll be ripped off by the total BS system, and you’re not gonna make a single cent.

 It’s not the first time I’ve come across such a ridiculously hyped up and costly web hosting scam either.